irw04/Codecademy-Colmar_Academy-rd/README.md

 --- 5/18/24 11:36am ---

-Started and nearly finished styling the <!--- L E A R N S O M E T H I N G N E W ---> division on the website.
+Started and nearly finished styling the "idhtkp" division of the html and css division on the website.
 Rest should be quick.

+--- 5/22/24 11:45am ---

+Forgot to update yesterday, just still styling, finished the "idhtkp" and started the "sl-li" section.
+Going well.